gustavares/cos-tutorial/TUTORIAL.md

 - Open the `cos.js` file and import `S3` and `Credentials` classes from the `ibm-cos-sdk`.
 - Instantiate and export an object called `cos` that receveis an instance of the `S3` class, passing a config object to the constructor like below.

+This file will also holds the functions to get the presigned URLs and will be used by our API.
 ```javascript
 // cos.js
 import { S3, Credentials } from 'ibm-cos-sdk';